candimods/stretchermod/README.md

 # FiveEMS Legacy Version
 Grab the Premium Version on https://store.candimods.com

+Premium Does so much more helos, a.i's, and much more

-stretcher mod is now FiveEMS a mod that can do so much more than its predessor for 5M ESx and Non ESX Servers
+stretcher script is now FiveEMS a mod that can do so much more than its predessor for 5M ESx and Non ESX Servers

 This is an Expansive mod meant to bring realisim to EMS Roleplay.